infinum/floggy/README.md

   Logger<CustomLogger> get log => Logger<CustomLogger>('CustomLoggerName');
 }
 ```

+You can have as many custom loggers as you want, by default you are provided with 2 types:
+`NetworkLogger` and `UiLogger`

 Then to use it just add `with CustomLogger` to class where you want to use it, and then call it with: